 At Bay View, an intersection means you can stay on Ferguson Road to the end and ride through the campground to Snapper Café OR cross at the railway crossing, and over the main road to head down Onehunga Road.

 This is where the trail leads to wetlands, past the DOC carpark and Whakamaharatanga Walkway.
 This hill in front of you was an island prior to the 1931 earthquake.
 Rorookuri Island was in the original Te Whanganui ā Orotū lagoon and its archaeological features are of much interest.
-This island had two old pā sites and rich in Maori history.
+This island had two old pā sites and rich in Māori history.
 It is culturally and archaeologically very significant, please respect this.
-Always follow the limesand trails around the base only, where you can imagine it once being below sea level.
-The limesand trail is for walking and cycling only, it buffers a conservation land teeming with bird life and a working farm, its a privilege we need to respect.
+Always follow the limesand trails around the base ONLY, where you can imagine it once being below sea level.
+The limesand trail is for walking and cycling only, it buffers a conservation land teeming with bird life and a working farm, it's a privilege we need to respect.
 Stay on the designated limesand trail only, do not ride or walk around the farm.

 Once past the airport, there is an underpass crossing at the expressway/railway bridges where the trail continues to natural wetlands of the upper harbour.
 Stop off at the bird hides - see how many native or different species you spot out of: Royal Spoonbill, White and Grey Heron, Godwits, Ducks, Swans, Oystercatchers, Plovers, Shags, Stilts, Pukekos, Terns and Kingfisher.
 The trail then exits across and beside Prebensen Drive, returning to the bridges, creating a loop and connecting back to Ahuriri.